 Dietary fat is essential for health and wellbeing.
-The key is to consume healthy fats and avoid killer fats.
+The key is to consume healthy fats and avoid toxic fats.
 Healthy fats include coconut and MCT oil, and animal fats from grass-fed and organic sources.
 Other healthy fats are in avocados and avocado oil, coconut and coconut oil, olives and olive oil, and nuts and seeds and their butters.

 To incorporate healthy fats into your diet, you should cook with healing oils and fats, consume proteins that have healing fats, and add healthy fats to vegetables, smoothies, and snacks.

-It is critical for good health to incorporate healthy fats into your diet and to avoid killer fats.
+It is critical for good health to incorporate healthy fats into your diet and to avoid toxic fats.
 With the ideas in this article, choosing and eating the right fats will be much easier.

 If you’re like many people I’ve talked to you know that food is the most powerful way to improve your health but you’re frustrated with trying to figure out which foods will help you feel better and which foods won’t.

 And even more frustrating?
 Finding recipes to incorporate those foods that both you and your family will eat.